AnonymouX47/term-image/docs/source/start/installation.rst

    information about it in the discussion linked above.

 .. note::
-   Some terminal emulators support 24-bit color escape sequences but have a 256-color pallete.
-This will limit color reproduction.
+   Some terminal emulators support direct-color (truecolor) escape sequences but use a **256-color** pallete.
+This limits color reproduction.